Magic-Abracadabra/Magic-Abracadabra/README.md

-# Trends in Future AIs
+# 🚀Trends in Future AIs
 1. Risk-sensitive and confidential scenarios that requires fast response: Expert Systems
 2. Knowledge graphs should be executable expert systems
 3. Train expert systems using DL, RL, optimization, etc.